jimniels/blog/_drafts/2018-02-23-url-design-and-automated-redirects-in-jekyll.md

 I began by thinking about what I wanted my new URLs to look like.
 At first I thought about using just a seemingly cryptic ID of some kind, like `/192810394`, because then I’d never have to change URLs again (as my IDs would never change).
 But there were two problems with that approach:

 1. I liked the idea of having URLs that conveyed meaning to human beings. `iosicongallery.com/192810394` means nothing to a human other than “looks like content of some kind lives at that URL”.
-2. My site was powered by Jekyll which doesn’t support automatically generating unique, immutable IDs on a per post basis (at the time of writing this blog post, the only way to accomplish something like this would be to go back into every post by hand and add some kind of unique ID in the YAML front matter for every single post).
+2. My site was powered by Jekyll which doesn’t support automatically generating unique, immutable IDs on a per-post basis.
+At the time of writing this blog post, Jekyll doesn’t do that out of the box.
+You’d have to manually assign an ID to each post in the YAML front matter.
+Alternatively, you could conceivably create a URL for each post that looks like an ID by doing permalinks based on the post date, i.e. `/:year:month:day:hour:minute:second`.
+That would not have worked for me, however, because all my posts dating back 5+ years only have date precision down to the day.
+So, if I had three or four posts from the same day, it would result in a URL collision, i.e. `/20170114` for three different posts all posted on January 14, 2017.

 I decided to work within the constraints of what was provided by [jekyll permalinks](https://jekyllrb.com/docs/permalinks/).
 I knew the post’s slug alone (i.e. `angry-birds`) wouldn’t be enough to serve as a unique identifier.
 I needed to additionally use the post’s date as meaningful identifier for representing an icon in the gallery.